-The Department of Transport Engineering, the Water and Pollution Control Laboratory and the Structures Laboratory of the School of Civil Engineering occupy buildings on the site of the old Tramway Depot at King Street, Randwick.
+The Transport Engineering Laboratory, the Water and Pollution Control Laboratory and the Structures Laboratory of the School of Civil Engineering occupy buildings on the site of the old Tramway Depot at King Street, Randwick.

 Manly Vale

 The Water Research Laboratory of the School of Civil Engineering is located at King Street, Manly Vale.